Who loves skiing and snowboarding? Who would love to ski Japan and it’s amazing peaks of powder?

 Japan is renowned for its powder-like snow conditions, uncrowded and virgin ski slopes and affordable prices for food and accommodation that suit anyone’s budget.

-We originally heard about Hakuba valley ski area through some ski keen friends of ours, and they raved about it, so we thought why not give the slopes in Japan a go.
+We originally heard about Hakuba valley ski area through some ski keen friends of ours.
+They raved about it, so we thought why not give the slopes in Japan a go.

 Where Exactly is Hakuba Valley?